vshaxe/haxe-test-adapter/README.md

 As you can see, by default it assumes the presence of a `test.hxml` that compiles and runs the tests.
 Additionally, the `test-adapter` library is injected.
 It adds hooks to the different testing frameworks to record the test results in a `.unittest` folder in your workspace.

-While the `test-adapter` library itself ships with the extension and is set up automatically, it also has a dependency you need to install:
+While the `test-adapter` library itself ships with the extension and is set up automatically, you still need to install a dependency:

 ```hxml
 haxelib install json2object